reinforceio/tensorforce-client/docs/tensorforce_client/tensorforce_client.installation.rst

 Get the Google Cloud SDK (all platforms)
 ----------------------------------------

+Go to the following URL and download the google SDK executable for your platform:

 https://cloud.google.com/sdk/docs/quickstarts

-Run the .exe and follow the installation instructions.
+Run the executable and follow the installation instructions.

 Make sure you enable beta commands during installation as sometimes the tensorforce-client will rely on those.